|Nutritional Guidelines (per serving)|

 Make the Cocktail

-In a cocktail shaker filled with ice, pour the rum, chocolate spirit, lime juice, and chipotle syrup.
+In a cocktail shaker, pour the rum, chocolate liqueur, lime juice, and chipotle syrup.

 How Strong Is a Rum Fever?